 BWXT NEC has a well-established integrated management system for environmental, health and safety program excellence.
-The radiation protection program is effectively implemented.
+The Radiation Protection Program is effectively implemented.
 BWXT NEC has an established EHS Mission Statement that is reviewed and signed annually by the President of BWXT NEC.
 The EHS Mission Statement includes a commitment to ALARA and continuous improvement.
-Elements of the radiation protection program such as dose monitoring, contamination monitoring, and radiation field surveys, etc. are conducted by qualified workers and reviewed internally by EHS staff and Committees on a regular basis.
+Elements of the Radiation Protection Program such as dose monitoring, contamination monitoring, and radiation field surveys, etc. are conducted by qualified workers and reviewed internally by EHS staff and Committees on a regular basis.
 Details of the reviews are recorded in meeting minutes.

-An internal audit and self-assessment of the radiation protection program, with a focus on elements of radiation protection program effectiveness and compliance, are conducted routinely.
+An internal audit and self-assessment of the Radiation Protection Program, with a focus on elements of Radiation Protection Program effectiveness and compliance, are conducted routinely.
 Non-conformances are addressed and tracked to completion in accordance with program requirements.

-In accordance with the Radiation Protection Regulations and CNSC Guidance Document G-129, Keeping Radiation Exposures and Doses As Low As Reasonably Achievable, BWXT NEC has implemented a radiation protection program.
-This document establishes the radiation protection program in place and identifies corresponding procedures to ensure that radiation exposures and doses are kept ALARA.
+In accordance with the Radiation Protection Regulations and CNSC Guidance Document G-129, Keeping Radiation Exposures and Doses As Low As Reasonably Achievable, BWXT NEC has implemented a Radiation Protection Program.
+This document establishes the Radiation Protection Program in place and identifies corresponding procedures to ensure that radiation exposures and doses are kept ALARA.

-Key components of the radiation protection program include:
+Key components of the Radiation Protection Program include:

-- Compliance with all relevant regulatory requirements; - The setting of ALARA goals and objectives; - Hazard recognition, risk assessment and change control processes; - A comprehensive worker training program; and - Documented safety concerns, near misses and incidents with appropriate root-cause analysis, preventive and corrective actions.
+- Compliance with all relevant regulatory requirements; - The setting of ALARA goals and objectives; - ➤ Hazard recognition, risk assessment and change control processes; - A comprehensive worker training program; and

+Documented safety concerns, near misses and incidents with appropriate root-cause analysis, preventive and corrective actions.

-The radiation protection program includes all worker radiation safety elements that demonstrate compliance to relevant regulations, codes, and standards:
+The Radiation Protection Program includes all worker radiation safety elements that demonstrate compliance with relevant regulations, codes, and standards:

-- EHS policy commitment to ALARA
+- EHS policy commitment to ALARA;

-- > Area classifications and requirements
+- Area classifications and requirements;

-- Material handling
+- Material handling;

-- > Non-routine or high-risk work controls
+- Non-routine or high-risk work controls;

-- > Internal and external radiation hazard assessments
+- Internal and external radiation hazard assessments; and

-- > Internal and external radiation monitoring and recording
+- Internal and external radiation monitoring and recording.

 Continuous improvement is achieved through several review processes, including site inspections, reported safety concerns, near miss and incident investigations, self-assessments, internal and external audits.
-There were no major changes to the radiation protection program during the reporting period.
-Minor continuous improvements were instituted as follows:
+There were no major changes to the Radiation Protection Program during the reporting period.
+Minor continuous improvements and administrative edits were instituted to the following: